Koromix/rygel/web/koffi.dev/variables.md

 console.log(koffi.decode(my_string, 'const char *')) // Prints "Hello World!"
 ```

 When encoding strings (either directly or embedded in arrays or structs), the memory will be bound to the raw pointer value and managed by Koffi.
-You can assign to the same string again and again with any leak or risk of use-after-free.
+You can assign to the same string again and again without any leak or risk of use-after-free.